 A lifestyle that's hard to beat

-We're proud to say that our local economy is one of the fastest growing in Scotland, and the city is internationally recognised as a major centre of learning.
+We’re proud to say that our local economy is one of the fastest growing in Scotland, and the city is internationally recognised as a major centre of learning.
 In addition to the renowned University, there are a number of excellent further education centres in the area offering a wide range of courses.
-There are 31 nursery schools, 42 primaries and seven secondary (plus a private day school) – including some of the best performing in Scotland with results consistently above the national average.
+There are 30 nursery schools, 40 primary schools and 7 secondary schools, including some of the best performing in Scotland with results consistently above the national average.

 Stirling's central location and excellent transport links means that commuting to Edinburgh or Glasgow is easy.
 Stirling is also well connected to the north by road and rail, so the rest of Scotland is easily within reach.